Our Approach to Phonics and Reading

-Children who are assessed as being at risk of not meeting the expected standard in the Year 1 phonics screening check as Year 1 pupils, are taught by a teacher and attend phonics intervention sessions in the spring and summer terms; these sessions are delivered by a Learning Support Assistant..
+Children who are assessed as being at risk of not meeting the expected standard in the Year 1 phonics screening check as Year 1 pupils, are taught by a teacher and attend phonics intervention sessions; these sessions are delivered by a Learning Support Assistant.

 Those children who did not meet the expected standard in the Year 1 phonics screening check receive extra phonics intervention in Year 2 to address gaps in their learning.
 This type of intervention depends on the need of the pupils but may include:

 In EYFS teachers track pupils identifying the elements within the phase they are working in that they are secure in.
 This is updated every half term.

 Year 1 pupils take part in a “practice” phonics screening check each half term.
 Graphemes which are being frequently misread are noted in order for teachers to target interventions appropriately.